Skip to Content

 Sharing is caring!

-It’s important to note, Suze Orman gets flak sometimes for being too harsh.
-She’s not shaming people, but highlighting how certain expenses can sabotage big goals like homeownership or a comfortable retirement.
-While some may need tough love, it’s crucial to remember personal finance is nuanced, and not everyone is in the same financial boat.
+It’s important to note that Suze Orman sometimes gets criticism for being too harsh or removed from the real struggles of everyday people.
+She’s not shaming people but emphasizing how certain expenses can sabotage big goals like homeownership or a comfortable retirement.
+While some may need tough love, it’s important to remember that personal finance is nuanced, and not everyone is in the same financial boat.

 1. Lattes and Daily Coffee Shop Runs